 On successful completion of a Tabor Bachelor of Education (Secondary) degree students will be eligible to apply for their teacher registration with the Teachers Registration Board of South Australia.
 Graduates with this qualification are eligible to apply for positions in Department of Education, Christian and Independent schools, and employment nationally and overseas.

 Tabor professionally trains and personally develops passionate pre-service teachers; preparing them for teaching careers in all school settings – public, independent and Christian.

 Tabor places significant focus on values-based teaching which recognises – and teaches pre-service teachers to recognise – the inherent dignity, worth and potential of school students.
 The Faculty of Education, with their wealth of domestic and international teaching experience, is instrumental in delivering interactive and rigorous curriculum.
 Our commitment to Work Integrated Learning prepares our graduates for teaching pedagogies in the 21st Century and beyond.

 Tabor’s Bachelor of Education (Secondary) qualification rigorously prepares students for the process and challenges involved in teaching students from Years 7 to 12 (Stage 2).
 To complete the Bachelor qualification, pre-service students undertake a Major and Minor in Secondary curriculum learning areas.
-Tabor specialises in English, Mathematics, History, Design Technologies, Physical Education, and Music, and credits other cross-curricular learning area studies.
+Tabor specialises in English, Mathematics, History, Design Technologies, Physical Education, Visual Arts, and Music, and credits other cross-curricular learning area studies.

 Tabor is one of the state’s premier teaching colleges and places major emphasis on the art of meaningful teaching practice.
 Hallmarks of the course include personal and professional formation in aspects of wellbeing, Christian faith, ethics, and professional practice experiences across the educational sector which are sequenced to increasing depth, length, and complexity.